MCT-master/mct-master.github.io/_posts/2020-10-16-alena-oscHook-oscRouter.md

 author: Alena Clim
 image: /assets/image/2020_10_16_alena_reaper.jpg
 keywords: oscHook, OSCRouter, Reaper, sensordata, audio processing
-excerpt: "
-Quick guide on how to set up the OSC tools for Android and Windows.
-Sending sensordata from your phone to the OSC Router and trasmitting it to Reaper to control parameters of audio processing.
-For noobs."
+excerpt: "Fun and not too complicated interactive audio processing.Using oscHook to transmit sensordata from an Android phone to OSC Router and then to Reaper to control the values of certain effects' parameters."
 ---

 ## Introduction (task + idea)

 For our Physical Computing project we had to use sensor data to control certain parameters of audio processing using already-built software, in order to get a basic understanding of data sources and the linkup to musical parameters.

-Having had no previous experience in this field, and (very) limited knowledge on how to use a DAW, my idea was to transmit data from my phone's sensors, using __oscHook__, through the __OSC Router__ to Reaper and controll some of the effects applied on different tracks of a song in real-time.
+Having had no previous experience in this field, and (very) limited knowledge on how to use a DAW, my idea was to transmit data from my phone's sensors, using __oscHook__, through the __OSC Router__ to __Reaper__ and controll some of the effects applied on different tracks of a song in real-time.
 A simple enough idea... if you know what you're doing, which I was not.

 For this assignment I used the following softwares:
  * [oscHook](https://play.google.com/store/apps/details?id=com.hollyhook.oscHook&hl=en_US) (for Android)